 If internal messages are not tailored to the right audience, your recipients may be incredibly confused.
 Use an email tracking software and segmenting tool like ContactMonkey to understand audience preferences and send tailored internal emails.

 Miscommunication can occur when people try to communicate using the wrong technology.
-For instance, if you use internal SMS to communicate lengthy email-style messages or vice-versa.
+For instance, if you use your employee texting platform to communicate lengthy email-style messages or vice-versa.
 To avoid this, we recommend brushing up on your business texting etiquette.

 Examples of Miscommunication in the Workplace